 Throughout 2015-17, Brad was personally invited to lead a dedicated series for The New York Times (The Stone) on violence.
 He is currently the lead editor for dedicated section on violence and the arts/critical theory with The Los Angeles Review of Books.

-Brad's "Portraits of Violence" book recently won a prestigious Independent Publishers Award (Graphic Novel, 2018).
-His works are currently being translated into many languages including, Spanish, Italian, German, Turkish, Finnish, Indonesian and Korean.
+Brad's "Portraits of Violence" book won a prestigious Independent Publishers Award (Graphic Novel, 2018).
+His works have been translated into many languages including, Spanish, German, Turkish, Finnish, Indonesian and Korean.

 Brad regularly makes television and radio appearances discussing his work and political affairs.
 He was the inaugural guest on the comedian Russell Brand's podcast show Under the Skin, which debuted at No.1 on the iTunes charts in United Kingdom and Australia & No. 3 in USA and Canada.
 It held its No.1 download positions in both respective countries for over a week.
 Along with providing academic advice, he has featured as a guest on a number of episodes for the programme.
 Brad has also appeared a number of times on Russell Brand's "True News" series The Trews, where they analyse worldly events.
 These podcasts and videos have been downloaded over 2 million times.

 Working alongside the comedian Jimmy Carr, Brad was an academic advisor for the Netflix show The Fix that was launched December 2018.

 Brad is founder/director of the Histories of Violence project that has a user base spanning 148 different countries.
 Alongside developing its educational initiatives, he has recently directed a global research project on the theme of "Disposable Life" to interrogate the meaning of mass violence in the 21st Century.
 Previous to this, his co-directed movie "Ten Years of Terror" (with Simon Critchley) received international acclaim, screening in the Solomon K. Guggenheim museum, New York during September 2011.